sarah-antillia/Image-Segmentation-Pap-Smear/README.md

 <h2>
 4 Train TensorflowUNet Model
 </h2>
- We have trained Mammogram TensorflowUNet Model by using the following
+ We have trained Pap-Smear TensorflowUNet Model by using the following
  <b>train_eval_infer.config</b> file. <br>
 Please move to ./projects/Pap-Smear directory, and run the following bat file.<br>
 <pre>